Corporate Responsibility Report

 In 2010 we became a member of the United Nations Global Compact and are committed to aligning our operations, culture and strategies with ten universally accepted principles in the areas of human rights, labour, environment and anti-corruption.
 In 2012, 2013 and 2014 we submitted a Communication on Progress (COP), a public disclosure to our stakeholders, on the progress we have made in implementing the ten principles of the UN Global Compact.

-We have a global partnership with CARE who works with us to develop and deliver our IHG Shelter in a Storm Programme.
-The partnership enables us to draw on their expertise in humanitarian assistance and helps us find appropriate partners in the area when disaster strikes, directing help to where it is needed.
-CARE is one of the world's three biggest aid agencies, which advises us on how to act and help find appropriate charity partners in the area of disaster relief to help hotels make the best use of their resources in times of disaster.
+We have a global partnership with CARE who work with us to develop and deliver our IHG Shelter in a Storm Programme.
+CARE is one of the world's three biggest aid agencies and has expertise in humanitarian assistance and disaster relief.
+Through our partnership, CARE helps us find appropriate partners in the area when disaster strikes helping IHG and our hotels make the best use of available assets and resources in times of disaster.

-We joined the Business in the Community (BiTC) forum in 2009.
-We have committed to improve the way we manage our resources, human and environmental, in collaboration with other members.
+We joined Business in the Community (BiTC) in 2009.
+Through our involvement with BiTC, we help develop and leverage best practice learnings to improve the way we manage our resources, human and environmental, in collaboration with other members.
 Our membership with BiTC helps inform our community strategy, and to support the expansion of our community programmes.

-In 2012 we were involved in the Responsible Business Convention, with members of our CR Team taking part and our Chief Executive Officer, Richard Solomons, participating as key note speaker.
+In 2013 we were involved in BiTC's Responsible Business Week, with members of our CR Team taking part in panel discussions

 Industry Specific Stakeholders